swarali1314/ai-news-summarizer/README.md

 - 🔴 Negative
 - 🟡 Neutral

-The model's prediction confidence is also displayed.
+A confidence score is also displayed with the prediction.

-### 5. Results
+### 5. 📄 Results

 The application displays: